Umbrason/DynamicInteractableShader/README.md

 # How do I set up a dynamic material?
 ### Create a new material
-Start by creating a material using Shader Graph.\
+Start by creating a material using Shadergraph.\
 To be interactable the material must have the following two properties:
 * Texture2D '_InteractorPositions'
 * Float     '_Interactors'